Anu123FE/mflix/README.md

 APP REQUIREMENTS:
 Return a list of ALL movies to the user.
-Return data (description, genre, director, image URL, whether it is featured or not) about a single movie by title to the user.
+Return data (synopsis, genre, director, image) about a single movie by title to the user.
-Return data about a genre (description) by name/title (e.g. "Thriller") Return data about a director (bio, year of birth, year of death) by name Allow new users to register
+Return data about a genre (description) by name along with other movies in that genre Return data about a director by name along with other movies directed by him/her Allow new users to register
-Allow users to update their user information (username, password, email, birthdate) Allow users to add a movie to their favorites list Allow users to remove a movie from their favorites list Allow existing users to log out
+Allow users to update their user information (username, password, email, birthdate) Allow users to view their profile
+Allow users to add a movie to their favorites list Allow users to remove a movie from their favorites list Allow existing users to log out